borisdayma/dalle-mini/README.md

 - the [DALLE-Pytorch](https://discord.gg/xBPBXfcFHd) and [EleutherAI](https://www.eleuther.ai/) communities for testing and exchanging cool ideas
 - [Rohan Anil](https://github.com/rohan-anil) for adding Distributed Shampoo optimizer

-### Contributing

-Join the community on the [DALLE-Pytorch Discord](https://discord.gg/xBPBXfcFHd).
-Any contribution is welcome, from reporting issues to proposing fixes/improvements or testing the model with cool prompts!

 ## Citing DALL·E mini